Girindra Nath Gogoi

-Girindra Nath Gogoi was a former Member of Assam Legislative Assembly and Minister of State for PWD.
+Girindra Nath Gogoi was a former Member of Assam Legislative Assembly and Minister of State for Public Works Department (PWD).
 He was the father of former Speaker and Minister Pranab Kumar Gogoi.

 Political career

 In the 1952 Assam Legislative Assembly election, Gogoi was the Indian National Congress candidate for the constituency of Sibsagar.
 He received 11613 votes and became the MLA of the constituency.
 He was made a deputy minister in Bishnu Ram Medhi’s cabinet.